-A little before or after, the dreaded question ‘whatdoyouwantforchristmas’ starts flying about.
-I know – some of you have bought, bagged and maybe even wrapped the pressies around last March or earlier, in the sales, but that’s not me (or most of us, let’s be honest).
-So we browse, peruse the tedious ‘gifts for her or him’ sections on trendy sites, the brave ones venture out into shopping centres and all get equally frustrated.
 Now I’m NOT the type to purchase Christmas gifts 8 months in advance but I do have a handy tip: make notes.
-Throughout the year, when your nearer or farther mention things they hanker after (and that’s to exclude the Lazzara yachts and private islands), make a note.
+Throughout the year, whenever your near and dear mention things they hanker after (and that’s to exclude yachts and private islands), make a note.
 You’ll be grateful for this on 15th December.

-I won’t go into trees and decorations: it’s not my domain, my forte or my pay grade.
-I must say though it’s naff but cheerful to have some cheap LED strings around the bookshelves, kitchen units, outside doors, porch or garden shrubs.
+I won’t go into trees and decorations: my principle is the more, the better.
 Don’t get too hung up about tasteful – it’s not tasteful, it’s Christmas.

-The most important element is food: my domain, my forte or so I like to think.
-And seeing as you’re reading this, you’re probably not the M&S Christmas-for-two turkey mini-crown kind.
+The most important element is food.
+And seeing as you’re reading this, you’re probably not the oven-ready, self-basting mini turkey roast kind.
 I’ve tried to put together here a bunch of tips and recipes, for what it’s worth.
 If it makes anyone enjoy Christmas more, I’ll be ecstatic.

 Make a list.
-Make several lists: a present list (a past and a future too; see warning about puns), a food list with cooking dates, a shopping list (book Ocado NOW, it might be too late already), a baking list, a guest list and a party outfits list.
-And a list of people who on no account should be invited even on the Boxing Day.
+Make several lists: a present list (a past and a future too; see warning about puns), a food list with cooking dates, a shopping list (book groceries delivery NOW, it might be too late already), a baking list, a guest list and a party outfits list.
+And a list of people who on no account should be invited even on the Boxing Day

-Control the potluck.
-Food wasting is the cardinal sin of holidays, so if you’re bringing food, make sure there aren’t going to be five bowls of trifle and not a single vegetable side.
-If it’s at yours, give clear instructions to people about what to bring.
+Food wasting is the cardinal sin of holidays, so if people will be bringing food, give clear instructions to people about what to bring.
 So they’ll think you’re a bully, so what.
 Better than five bowls of trifle.

 Don’t serve trifle.
 It’s a wannabe-failed tiramisu and usually downright disgusting.

 Go for the bowls on the table serving style.
-The loading everyone’s plate individually belongs with Mr Carson and two footmen; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.
+The pre-loaded plates belong in restaurants; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.

 Don’t believe when they say they’re too full for pudding.
 Especially if it’s something chocolatey and tasty instead of trifle (see point 4).

 Cheese before pudding if you’re French; cheese after pudding if you’re posh; cheese with the pudding for perfect balance.
-There’s nothing like a slice of fruit cake with a chunk of Stilton on the same plate.
+There’s nothing like a slice of fruit cake with a chunk of Stilton.

 However large your dining table (but I’m talking to ordinary people here), get something to serve as a sideboard.
 Garden table.
 The massive box that Amazon sends really small things in.
 Kitchen stool.
 Sideboard.
 That’s where all your spuds, sprouts, desserts and cheeses can happily live waiting to be grabbed.